-Dr. Moots serves as Chief of the Division of Neuro-oncology and is the Adult Co-director of the Vanderbilt Neurofibromatosis Clinic.
+Dr. Moots serves as the Adult Co-director of the Vanderbilt Neurofibromatosis Clinic.
 He is a member of the Vanderbilt-Ingram Cancer Center.
 Dr. Moots is also Staff Neurologist at the Nashville Veterans Administration Medical Center.

 Dr. Moots’ is board certified in Neurology.
 His clinical activities focus on the treatment of primary brain tumors including rare forms of CNS malignancy.
 He also is involved in the care of patients with metastatic cancer involving the nervous system, particularly carcinomatous meningitis, and patients with non-metastatic cancer-related neurological syndromes.